dotlang/language/doc/RFE.md

 No! this will be confusing.
 And will add a completely new meaning to `_`.
 We already have rename/alias feature.
 So rename other candidates with the same name.

-? - what does it mean to have `{}` block when we import multiple modules? contents are expanded in a single unit and defs inside `{}` are applied to the whole.
+N - what does it mean to have `{}` block when we import multiple modules? contents are expanded in a single unit and defs inside `{}` are applied to the whole.

+N - `:=` for parallel calculate is a bit confusing.
+Maybe becase of my background with it.

+N - So basically you can hide a function or binding or a type by re-declaring

 ? - can we name/alias a private type as public? what if we have a public type which includes private types?